dojo/docs/dojo/place.rst

   Can be a string (interpreted as an id of a DOM node) or a DOM node.

 pos
   Optional argument.
 Can be a number or one of the following strings: "before", "after", "replace", "only", "first", or "last".
 If omitted, "last" is assumed.
+The value of "only" replaces all children of the refNode.
 If the position argument is a number, it indicates that the node should be inserted as a child of ``refNode`` with this number (counting from 0).

 .. code-block :: javascript
   :linenos: